mantidproject/documents/Help/SingleCrystal/ALF Auto Alignment/ALF-Auto-Alignment.md

 ![Structure of the alignment application](resources/structure.jpg)

+As of the moment, the script returns a UB matrix for the input dataset, but does not yet use this information to align the sample.
+As such, this is more of a starting point than a finished product.
+It has only been tested with a simulated instrument (i.e. not using an actual goniometer or collecting any data), thus the `genie_python` portion of the application will probably need some tweaking.

 Following are instructions on how to set up and run the auto alignment script.

-NOTE: As of the moment, this has only been tested with a simulated instrument (i.e. not using an actual goniometer or collecting any data).

 ## Parameters